Here Comes the Boom

-Here Comes the Boom is a 2012 American sports comedy film directed by Frank Coraci, written by Allan Loeb and Kevin James, and produced by James and Todd Garner.
+Here Comes the Boom is a 2012 American martial arts sports comedy film directed by Frank Coraci, written by Allan Loeb and Kevin James, and produced by James and Todd Garner.
 It stars James as a biology teacher who attempts to save his school's music program by becoming an MMA fighter.
 The film co-stars Henry Winkler, Salma Hayek, and Joe Rogan.

 Produced by Adam Sandler's production company Happy Madison Productions in association with Garner's Broken Road Productions and James' Hey Eddie, Here Comes the Boom was released in the United States on October 12, 2012, by Columbia Pictures.
 The film's title is taken from the song "Boom" by Christian nu-metal band P.O.D.
 The film received mixed reviews and grossed $73.1 million worldwide.

 Plot

 Former Division I collegiate wrestler Scott Voss is a 42-year-old bored and disillusioned biology teacher at the failing Wilkinson High School.
 Budget cutbacks at the school jeopardize the continuation of its music program, which would result in its teacher, Marty Streb, being laid off.
 Concerned for both his colleague and his students, Scott attempts to raise the $48,000 necessary to keep the music program.
 He moonlights as a night instructor for an adult citizenship class, where student Niko requests outside tutoring.
 When Scott arrives at Niko's apartment, he learns that Niko is a former MMA fighter.
 While watching the UFC at Niko's apartment, Scott learns that the loser of a fight receives $10,000, which gives him the idea of raising the money by fighting and losing in MMA.

 Scott, helped by Niko and Marty, begins with small unsanctioned bouts paying only $750 to the loser.
 Niko begins training him in defense, later adding trainer Mark to teach offense, after Scott knocks out opponent "Lucky" Patrick Murray and realizes that wins give larger payouts, needing fewer fights to achieve his goal.
 While Marty trains with Scott, Malia De La Cruz, one of Scott's students and a band member, helps Niko study for his citizenship test by putting the information into songs.
 Scott then begins fighting in small MMA fights and gradually gains greater amounts of money for the school.